dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 You can have a maximum of two debuffs on any targets at any time with just one being more common meaning that it has no scaling above two targets allowing for anything that does scale with more targets to quickly outscale it.

-As the hot or dot increase is the same for all Druid specs and Balance Druid currently has the weakest dots, this ability can't be good for Moonkin without being potentially broken for other Druid specs.
+~~As the hot or dot increase is the same for all Druid specs and Balance Druid currently has the weakest dots, this ability can't be good for Moonkin without being potentially broken for other Druid specs.~~
+This was fixed with the change to having a Balance specific effect.

 ### Night Fae
 Very volatile ability that as a whole has found the most positive reception in terms of gameplay.